oscarbenedito/osf/markion/README.md

 ```

 ## License

-The program is licensed under the GNU General Public License version 3 (available [here](https://www.gnu.org/licenses/gpl-3.0.html)).
+The program is licensed under the GNU General Public License version 3
+(available [here][gpl]).

-In order to make sure there is no missunderstanding, we will include the following license notice on our file.
+In order to make sure there is no missunderstanding, we will include the
+following license notice on our file.

 ```python block license
 # Copyright (C) 2019 Oscar Benedito
 #